arthurprs/Cassandra-Elasticsearch-Sync/README.md

 ## Full Sync

 The script runs a full table scan on Cassandra (done cheaply with cassandra 2.0+ pagination) and then send bulk writes to Elasticsearch using the external version flag.
 This way the record will only be inserted if it doesn't exists or it's newer.
-This is MUCH faster than querying for the records versions in Elasticsearch and then deciding to insert or not.
+Conciliating on write like this is MUCH faster than querying for the records versions in Elasticsearch and then deciding to insert or not.

-Syncing from Elasticsearch to Cassandra is done similarly, the worker issue a match_all filter and then scroll (using the scan type) through all the records, issuing batch writes to Cassandra.
+Syncing from Elasticsearch to Cassandra similar, the worker issue a match_all filter and then scroll (using the scan type) through all the records, issuing batch writes to Cassandra.
 Each insert in the batch is done with the record timestamp to avoid race conditions (as stated previously LWT would also work, just slower).
 The advantages for conciliating on write are the same as before.

 ## Partial Sync

-Although trivial in Elasticsearch you can't easily run a range query on non-primary key field in Cassandra to get all records with timestamp greater than X, secondary indexes are of no use in this case nor ALLOW FILTERING.
+Although trivial in Elasticsearch you can't easily run a range query on a non-primary key field in Cassandra, so you can't get all records with version/timestamp greater than X. Secondary indexes are of no use in this case nor ALLOW FILTERING.

-The current implementation runs a full table scan in Cassandra filtering the records in python (thus very expensive).
+The current implementation runs a full table scan in Cassandra filtering the records in the worker (thus very expensive).

 ## Better Partial Sync

-An alternative to the previous is when inserting/updating a record, insert it into it's table AND into a changes table.
+We ned an alternative to query changed records in Cassandra.
+One option is when inserting/updating a record, insert it into it's table AND into a changes table.

 Queue like workloads and hotpots are a common pitfall in Cassandra, so this must be done with caution.

-But consider the following changes table:
+Consider the following changes table:

 ```
 CREATE TABLE t_data_changes (